 Whether buying, selling or tinkering, the annual NHL Trade Deadline is an opportunity for organizations to re-tool their roster.
 Recount the Oilers NHL Trade Deadline history as a franchise, season by season.

-Oilers General Manager and President of Hockey Operations Peter Chiarelli made slight moves on and around Deadline Day in 2017.
+Chiarelli made slight moves on and around the Trade Deadline in 2017.

-Brandon Davidson was moved to the Montreal Canadiens in exchange for centre David Desharnais on Feb.
+The aforementioned Davidson was traded to the Canadiens in exchange for centre David Desharnais on Feb.
 28, 2017.

 Desharnais' pinnacle moment during his tenure with the Oilers came in the 2017 NHL Playoffs.
 The forward scored the overtime winner in Game 5 of Round 1 against the San Jose Sharks.
 Desharnais pushed the Oilers past the Sharks by a score of 4-3 with his marker at 18:15 of the OT period.
 Edmonton closed the series in Game 6 on the road.

-On March 1, a lone farmhand move was made, as Justin Fontaine was acquired for Taylor Beck.
+On March 1, a lone farmhand swap was made, as Justin Fontaine was acquired for Taylor Beck.

 The Oilers made a few other trades leading up to the Feb.
 29 deadline.
 Goaltender Anders Nilsson went to the St. Louis Blues for prospect goalie Niklas Lundstrom and a 2016 fifth-rounder.